In this portal you will find information on available training for field researchers.

 Field First Aid & Field Trip Planning

-UCSB’s Environmental Health and Safety offers two optional Field Safety Planning and Field First Aid classes during the fall and spring quarters for researchers and students who work in the field.
-These classes cover adult cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) training.
+UCSB’s Environmental Health and Safety Dive Safety and Boat Safety Officers offer a comprehensive Field First Aid class in the fall and spring quarters for researchers and students who work in the field.
+These classes cover field trip planning, first aid skills, adult cardiopulmonary resuscitation (CPR) and automated external defibrillator (AED) training.

 The student to teach ratio is kept low and spaces are limited.